NVB9ALT/Realism-pack./README.md

 *How to use the addon chat:*</br>
 At the bottom of the locations panel is an addon chat room.
 To use this, simply click the input text box, type your message, press "enter", then click somewhere else.

+Some of these features were originally standalone addons by AriakimTaiyo; these have been marked with an asterisk (*).

 What the Realism Pack adds: